TRENEEDANAME/Playable_Aliens_WOTC/README.md

 - [[WOTC] Alien Elite Pack](https://steamcommunity.com/workshop/filedetails/?id=1563023889) - We use perks from all 3 of these aliens.
 If you do NOT want these aliens added to your enemys encounters, I STRONGLY urge you to install the brillian "choose your aliens" mod, linked in "recommended mods" section
 - [[WOTC] Muton Centurion Standalone (Pre LW Alien Pack style)](https://steamcommunity.com/workshop/filedetails/?id=1972274071) - Same as above

-The above are [b]hard requirements[/b], UNLESS they have a note specifying otherwise.
+The above are **hard requirements**, UNLESS they have a note specifying otherwise.

 #### Optional and/or highy recommended mods

 - [UFOpedia & Bestiary](https://steamcommunity.com/sharedfiles/filedetails/?id=2819129273)
-- [[WOTC] Choose Your Aliens](https://steamcommunity.com/sharedfiles/filedetails/?id=1782917748) - A fantastic MCM based mod that allows you to completely disable a specific alien from appearing in your game.
+- [[WOTC] Choose Your Aliens](https://steamcommunity.com/sharedfiles/filedetails/?id=1782917748) - A fantastic MCM (and config) based mod that allows you to completely disable a specific alien from appearing in your game.
 As we use quite a lot of custom alien added abilities, this is a perfect want to make our mod function properly without actually having the enemy alien unit show up in your campaigns.
 If for whatever reason, you dislike certain enemy units appearing etc.
 - [[WOTC] Iridar's Five Tier Weapon Overhaul - Vanilla Balance](https://steamcommunity.com/sharedfiles/filedetails/?id=2406120902) - In short...the original mod was setup for 5 tiers using LWOTC setup.
 Innately, we have the mod setup for vanilla and ALSO functionality to use this mod.
-Highly recommended if you want to smooth out power creep from convetional to beam tier
+Recommended if you want to smooth out power creep from convetional to beam tier.
 - [[WotC] UI - Colored Weapon Tiers](https://steamcommunity.com/sharedfiles/filedetails/?id=1949328656) - Gives all weapons tiers from CV - BEAM suitable colours like a RPG loot game, it's a great way to instantly see what's a more powerful version of a weapon/item/armour amidst 100s of modded items you may have.
 The config we use/have bundled has a lot of things setup already, so use our config if you want built in support.
 If you want to change the colours of items, use a hex colour code website and or look at the config for help

 ## FAQ